 - What are the resonances and dissimilarities between far right movements in the 1930s and populist movements today?

 - What are the factors that lead to extremism and what can be done to undermine extremism?

-'Extremism: A Warning from History' will bring together key stakeholders to address these questions, including education professionals, academic researchers from a range of disciplines, those in a position to influence policy and public opinion, and representatives of the younger generation who are facing a world increasingly defined by divisions and animosity, to address these urgent and important questions.
+'Extremism: A Warning from History' will bring together an invited group of key stakeholders to address these questions, including education professionals, academic researchers from a range of disciplines, those in a position to influence policy and public opinion, and representatives of the younger generation who are facing a world increasingly defined by divisions and animosity, to address these urgent and important questions.

-Convened under the Chatham House rule, it will explore some of the controversies surrounding the historical analysis of 1930s extremism, and it will seek to understand the causes of extremism by examining it from a variety of perspectives: economic, social, psychological and, ultimately, ideological.
+Convened under the Chatham House rule, the conference will explore some of the controversies surrounding the historical analysis of 1930s extremism, and it will seek to understand the causes of extremism by examining it from a variety of perspectives: economic, social, psychological and, ultimately, ideological.

 A warning from history

 Cumberland Lodge is an educational foundation with a vision of more peaceful, tolerant and inclusive societies.
-That vision emerged in 1947 through the work of our founder, Amy Buller, and her efforts to understand how Nazism captured the minds of a generation of young people in Germany.
+That vision emerged in the 1940s through the work of our founder, Amy Buller, and her efforts to understand how Nazism captured the minds of a generation of young people in Germany.